MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 **4. Query (Q), Key (K), and Value (V) Calculation**

 For each token in the sequence, the Transformer computes three vectors: **Query (Q)**, **Key (K)**, and **Value (V)**.
-These vectors are derived by multiplying the input embeddings (which are augmented with positional encodings) by three learned weight matrices WQW_QWQ​, WKW_KWK​, and WVW_VWV​ respectively.
+These vectors are derived by multiplying the input embeddings (which are augmented with positional encodings) by three learned weight matrices W_Q​, W_K​, and W_V​ respectively.

 - ![[Pasted image 20241222173419.png]]
-- WQ,WK,WVW_Q, W_K, W_VWQ​,WK​,WV​ are the weight matrices learned during training for the Query, Key, and Value, respectively.
+- W_Q, W_K, W_V​ are the weight matrices learned during training for the Query, Key, and Value, respectively.

-- These weight matrices are shared across all tokens in the sequence, but the embeddings EtokenE_{\text{token}}Etoken​ differ for each token.
+- These weight matrices are shared across all tokens in the sequence, but the embeddings E_token​ differ for each token.

 The result of these operations is a set of **Q**, **K**, and **V** vectors for each token in the sequence: